codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 As with any list within a production application, we will want to apply the [[ViewHolder Pattern|Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern]] for smooth scrolling by caching the subview lookups.
 In this case, you'll need multiple ViewHolder classes (one per type) as [outlined in this stackoverflow post](http://stackoverflow.com/a/3515221/313399).

+### RecyclerView and Multiple Types

+`RecyclerView` is a [newer alternative](http://guides.codepath.com/android/Using-the-RecyclerView) to the `ListView` and has a separate adapter system that works differently then the content described above.
+Refer to the [[Heterogenous-Layouts-inside-RecyclerView]] to learn more about how to render multiple item types within the `RecyclerView`

 ## References

  * <https://edisonthk.wordpress.com/2014/06/12/constraints-of-multiple-layouts-listview-for-android/>